(Stefan Bartl) Hallo Lara, schön, dass du in unser Büro gekommen bist.

 (S) Do young girls and adolescent women lack role models in sports, especially considering the scarcity of female coaches and athletes in general?
 How can we address this issue and increase the number of female coaches in football?

 (L) Raising awareness that football is a cool sport is a crucial starting point.
 In classic children's books that are still being sold and produced, girls are never portrayed as footballers or other athletes.
 Instead, they are often still depicted as cooking, baking, or flying around with sweets as fairies.
 I think the problem starts with representation in childhood when football is often portrayed as a masculine activity and the focus is on male players like Ronaldo, Neymar, Messi and Mbappe.
 And it continues into adolescence.
 Unfortunately, female footballers such as Mapi León, Alex Morgan, and Laura Feiersinger are not given the same level of attention.
 Despite their impressive skills, they are rarely mentioned in the media, and when they are, it is often in a brief article buried in the back pages of a newspaper.
 I believe that clubs are often male-dominated, and unfortunately, some men can exhibit toxic, unpleasant, and sexist behavior.
 This can make it unappealing for women to work in these environments and advance their careers.
 Similarly, female referees may still face challenges in a male-dominated field.
 It can be very discouraging to be the only woman in a room full of male referees during training.
 The problem is currently deadlocked and requires additional financial resources and attention.
-“Focus: Women in football" is a great opportunity to provide the necessary push.
+“Focus: Women in Football" is a great opportunity to provide the necessary push.

 (S) Thanks we are very excited about this campaign too.
 Regarding sexism, I recall a situation about half a year ago involving the Spanish federation and a kissing scandal .
 What was your opinion on this whole situation?